 One in four people are estimated to experience a mental health problem.
-Many children will grow up with a main carer or close family member who has mental health difficulty. 'parental mental health problems' to mean that a parent or carer has a diagnosable mental health condition.
+Many children will grow up with a main carer or close family member who has mental health difficulty.
+'Parental mental health problems' mean that a parent or carer has a diagnosable mental health condition.
 This can include depression, anxiety disorders, schizophrenia, bipolar disorder, personality disorders.
-More information can be found at https://learning.nspcc.org.uk/children-and-families-at-risk/parental-mental-health-problems
+More information on parental mental health